theIoTLab/ProtocolAdapterManager/Protocol Adapter Developer Guidelines.md

         }
     };

-You may want to make “pa” a field of your class, so you can access its value from everywhere in your class.
+You may want to make `pa` a field of your class, so you can access its value from everywhere in your class.

 Now that the ServiceConnection is implemented, you can bind the Protocol Adapter service.
 Here you can find a sample code using an explicit intent to bind the service (as required since Android 5.0 Lollipop):